autom8ter/engine/README.md

 		config.WithStreamInterceptors(),
 		//add unary interceptors to all plugins(variadic) metrics, tracing, retry, auth, etc config.WithUnaryInterceptors(),
-		//Only necessary if not using a config file(./config.json|config.yaml) config.WithDebug(),
+		//Only necessary if not using a config file(./config.json|config.yaml), enables verbose server logging for develpment config.WithDebug(),

 	).Serve(); err != nil {